Development and Socialization

 Research period: 1981–1997

-Further information on Wolfgang Edelstein as Director emeritus at the Max Planck Institute for Human Development is available here.
+Further information on Wolfgang Edelstein as Director emeritus at the Max Planck Institute for Human Development is available on the page Emeriti of the Max Planck Institute for Human Development.